 Yet I was somewhat relieved to be at a campsite with so many Japanese people after having seen the startled reactions of my local friends at finding out I was camping.

-Camping isn’t common here as it is in New Zealand, and it’s largely done as a summer activity for a short duration of time.
+Camping isn’t common here as it is in back home in New Zealand, and it’s largely done as a summer activity for a short duration of time.
 And though it’s totally legal to freedom camp, you’d catch a Japanese person doing it once in a blue moon–at least, in the places I’ve been so far.
 Maybe the more isolated spots in Hokkaido will prove to be different.
 Either way it does make me feel a tad self-conscious at times, so it was good to be able to make it to a designated campground this time.

 The campground was a “bike camp”, generally referring to motorbikes, though I did see bicycles around as well.
 Motorbikes seem to be a fairly popular mode of travel among Japanese, especially when you consider they make campgrounds specifically for these bikers.